Jump to section

 NO REFUND

 An administrative fee not to exceed 5% of tuition and other refundable institutional charges shall be assessed for each withdrawal within the period beginning the first day of class and ending at the end of the third week of class.
-The first official day of classes is indicated on the College calendar as the day that classes begin.
+The first official day of classes is indicated on the College calendar as the day classes begin.
 There is only one first day of class.
-This day may not be the first day on which all individual classes begin.
+This day may not be the first day on which all individual courses begin.
 The calendar also indicates the last day to drop/add.
 For calculating refunds during the fall and spring sixteen-week terms, a “week” is defined as seven calendar days, i.e., the first day of class running seven calendar days (inclusive of Saturday and Sunday).
-Refunds of shorter than sixteen weeks, such as summer semesters and mini terms will reflect a prorated week based on the number of days in the term.
+Refunds of shorter than sixteen weeks, such as summer semesters and mini terms, will reflect a prorated week based on the number of days in the term.

 Example: